osieks/SBS_SimpleBackupSolution/README.md

-Aplication for defining data backups, retention, schedule(not yet implemented) etc.

 # Backup and Cleanup Script

+This application is for defining data backups, retention, schedule (not yet implemented), etc.

-This project contains Python scripts for backing up files, deleting expired files, and removing empty folders.
+This project contains Python scripts for backing up files, deleting expired files, removing empty folders, and backing up containers.

 ## Scripts